quasarframework/quasar/docs/src/pages/app-extensions/development-guide/index-api.md

 ---
 title: App Extension Index API
+meta: The Quasar API for the execution of an App Extension, providing access to Quasar context, registering new commands, extending Webpack config and more.
 ---

 This page refers to `src/index.js` file, which is executed on `quasar dev` and `quasar build`.
 This is the main process where you can modify the build to suit the needs of your App Extension.
 For instance, registering a boot file, modifying the webpack process, registering CSS, registering a UI component, registering a Quasar CLI command, etc.